 I popped in to an estate sale at this historic register house near my neighborhood as much to visit the house as to shop.
 The house was built in 1860, with a single story addition just visible on the side that was built in the 1950s.

 The previous owners had collected wonderful antique furniture and accessories.
-Their daughter was there and said her parents had moved there after their children move along, and lived there for 30 years.
+Their daughter was there and said her parents had moved there after their children moved along, and lived there for 30 years.
 The house is in great condition, small rooms, loads of wood.

 It was great fun to poke around in all the rooms.
 My favorite little find is this leatherbound book, Aucassin & Nicolette and other Mediaeval Romances and Legends, translated from the French by Eugene Mason.